Michael Crabtree: Sophomore season

-Crabtree partially recovered from his ankle sprain enough to play at Kansas, where he amassed 70 yards and two touchdowns off of 9 receptions in a 63–21 Tech victory.
+Crabtree partially recovered from his ankle sprain enough to play at Kansas, where he recorded nine receptions for 70 yards and two touchdowns in a 63–21 Tech victory.
 The Red Raiders then upset #1 Texas 39–33.
-Down 33–32, Tech drove down into the Longhorns' territory with 8 seconds left in the game.
+Down 33–32, Tech drove down into the Longhorns' territory with eight seconds left in the game.
 Quarterback Graham Harrell threw to Crabtree in double coverage inside the 10-yard line.
 Crabtree grabbed the pass, shook a defender on the sideline, and ran into the endzone for the game-winning touchdown with a second left in the game.
-As the Red Raiders won, Crabtree finished with 127 yards and a touchdown off of 10 receptions.
-In Oklahoma State game, Crabtree recorded 89 yards and three touchdowns on eight catches.
+As the Red Raiders won, Crabtree finished with 10 receptions for 127 yards and the aforementioned touchdown.
+Against Oklahoma State, Crabtree had eight receptions for 89 yards and three touchdowns.
 He extended his streak of at least five receptions and a touchdown catch to 13 games, placing him in a tie for second-longest all time.
-In these three games, he hobbled off the field at times after making catches.
+In these three games, Crabtree hobbled off the field at times after making catches.
 He used the bye week before the Oklahoma game to fully recover from the injury.
 On December 2, 2008, Crabtree and teammate Graham Harrell were named as Walter Camp Award finalists.

-Crabtree started the year with the expectation that he would compete for the Heisman Trophy, and in the end he finished fifth in the Heisman voting, garnering 3 first place votes.
+Crabtree started the year with the expectation that he would compete for the Heisman Trophy, but finished fifth in the Heisman voting, garnering three first place votes.

 On April 23, 2009, EA Sports announced that Crabtree would be featured on the cover of NCAA Football 10 for Xbox 360.
 Cover athletes for the other editions of the game are Brian Johnson of the Utah Utes (PlayStation 3), Brian Orakpo of the Texas Longhorns (PlayStation 2), and Mark Sanchez of the USC Trojans (PlayStation Portable).
 The game was available in stores beginning July 14, 2009.